MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 ---
-title: Add a Build or Release Task | Extensions for Azure DevOps
+title: Add a build or release task | Extensions for Azure DevOps
 description: Add a custom build or release task in an extension for Azure DevOps ms.assetid: 98821825-da46-498e-9b01-64d3a8c78ea0 ms.technology: devops-ecosystem